ngochdm/ETSS-08-Data/README.md

   Then follow the instruction at [How to build on Linux][buildlinuxlink] or [How to build on Windows][buildwindowslink].

   The Linux build needs for an UE patch to solve some visualization issues regarding Vulkan.
-Those already working with a Linux build should install the patch and make the UE build again using the following commands.
+Those already working with a Linux build should insta

+  ### 2. Instructionll the patch and make the UE build again using the following commands.

   ```sh
   # Download and install the UE patch